Villar, Nunez homer as Orioles beat Rockies 9-6.

 Things started badly for the left-hander.
 Baltimore scored twice in the first and led 3-1 after Nunez’s solo homer in the third.
 After Arenado’s three-run shot in the bottom of the third gave Colorado a 4-3 lead, Villar answered with a three-run homer of his own on a full count to put the Orioles ahead 7-4 in the fourth.

+“He’s just not making a critical pitch at critical times,” Rockies manager Bud Black said of Freeland “The backbreaker, the crusher, was the three-run homer.
+The 3-2 pitch was a breaking ball, Villar stayed back enough, got it airborne and hit it out.”

 Arenado continued his hot stretch in May.
-He didn’t hit his first home run this season until April 14, in Colorado’s 12th game, but he has hit eight this month, including two Friday night.
-He has 14 to lead the Rockies.
+He didn’t hit his first home run this season until April 14, in Colorado’s 12th game, but he has hit eight this month, including two Friday night, to give him a team-high 14.

+“I feel real good.
+I’m slowing the game down and slowing my body down,” said Arenado, who raised his average to .333.
+“I’m putting together quality at-bats.
+I am trying to think too much into it.”

 TRAINER’S ROOM